arlac77/content-entry-transform/README.md

 ## createPropertiesTransformer

 Creates a new transformer.
-On match the enrtry will be assigned new properties as given by propertyDefinitions.
+On match the entry will be assigned new properties as given by propertyDefinitions.

 ### Parameters